 Leverage the browser caching of static assets

 You can save lots of time and bandwidth, by making your web page’s static content, cached in the browsers.
 That means also, a real improvement in the loading time.
-When the visitor loads your web page, the browser will save the static elements, such as the header image, the icons, and even, images.
+When the visitor load your web page, the browser will save the static elements, such as, the header image, the icons, and even, images.

 All you have to do is to add the following code to your “htaccess” file.